 Do not worry – GEO Week 2019 will not be all work and no play.
 Throughout the week, there will social functions held in the Exhibition area and at other venues.

 To stay up-to-date, make sure you get the GEO Week 2019 event app.
 Download Attendify from App Store or Google Play and search 'GEO Week 2019' to receive event updates as they are released.

 After the long and cold winter but before the sweltering summer, November is the perfect time to visit Australia’s capital city.

-If you would prefer to stay on theme, many of the Australia’s science organisations are open to the public.
-Visit the Commonwealth Scientific and Industrial Research Organisation (CSIRO) Discovery Centre at Black Mountain or touch the moon rock in the foyer of Geoscience Australia.
+If you would prefer to stay on theme, many of the Australia’s science organizations are open to the public.
+Visit the Commonwealth Scientific and Industrial Research Organization (CSIRO) Discovery Centre at Black Mountain or touch the moon rock in the foyer of Geoscience Australia.
 If you want to get hands on, be sure to check out the National Science and Technology Centre – Questacon.

 If you are arriving early or staying on after GEO Week 2019, take a trip out to the Canberra Deep Space Communication Complex at Tidbinbilla.
 While you are there, check in at the Tidbinbilla Nature Reserve and see some native wildlife - you might even see an elusive platypus!

 So... pack your sunglasses and hit the road to Canberra!